 Some Random One-liner Linux Commands [Part 4]

 This is the fourth part in the series of “random one-liner Linux commands” tutorial.
-In this part, you will learn about the random one-liner Linux commands, in no particular order or category, which we shared via image templates in our social networks in this month.
+In this part, you will learn about the random one-liner Linux commands, in no particular order or category, which we shared via image templates in our social and professional networks.
 Just in case, if you had missed the previous two parts, you can read them in the below links.

 - Some Random One-liner Linux Commands [Part 1]